EnviDat/ckan-container/README.md

 ## Add secrets before running

+_ckan.ini_ contains the config for CKAN, including connection urls

 _.postgres.secret_ contains the password for postgres superuser only

 _.db.secret_ contains the postgres connection credentials for